hchenqi/DynamicEditor/README.md

 > F(T)

-The runtimes calls a function with its input data and then outputs a new function and new data for it to interpret.
+The runtime calls a function with its input data and then outputs a new function and new data for the output function to interpret.

 > t: T, F(T) -> t': T', F'(T')

 This process continues.

-> t: T, F(T) -> t': T', F'(T') -> ...
+> t: T, F(T) -> t': T', F'(T') -> t": T", F"(T") -> ...

 For a fixed function, data is variable.
 For the runtime, functions and data are variable.

 A function is of fixed size and contains enumerable content.
-Runtime can be of arbitrary size, but at a fixed time point, it also contains enumerable content.
+The runtime can be of arbitrary size, but at a fixed time point, it is also of fixed size and contains enumerable content.

 Examples:

-- Data with union type T of sub-types <T1, T2, ..., Tn> is stored as { tag, payload } with tag being an integer index of the payload type (1, 2, ..., n) and payload being data in that type.
+- Data with union type T of sub-types <T1, T2, ..., Tn> is stored as a tuple { tag, payload } with tag being an integer index of the payload type (1, 2, ..., n) and payload being data in that type.
 Its interpreter function F(T) is a mapping between integer indices and sub-interpreters accepting the corresponding sub-types { 1 ~ F1(T1), 2 ~ F2(T2), ..., n ~ Fn(Tn) }.
 The runtime takes data { tag, payload } with type T and function F(T), reads the data tag i, and produces { payload } with type Ti and function Fi.

   > { tag, payload }: T <T1, T2, ..., Tn>, F { 1 ~ F1(T1), 2 ~ F2(T2), ..., n ~ Fn(Tn) } -> payload: Ti, Fi(Ti)